Proud Member of Landscape Illinois. Member Directory

 Storm Events Test Everything

-Real test of shoreline restoration happens during severe storms.
-Heavy wave action, torrential rainfall, rapid water level changes—these events reveal whether restoration work was done properly or just made to look decent.
-Properties we restored years ago handle major storms without new erosion.
-Banks stay stable.
-Vegetation holds.
+Real test of shoreline work happens during severe storms.
+Heavy wake activity, torrential rainfall, rapid water level changes.
+These events reveal whether the job was done properly or just made to look decent.
+Properties we finished years ago handle major storms without new bank loss.
+Slopes stay stable.
+Ground cover holds.
 Terracing functions as designed.
-That performance comes from understanding forces at work and building restoration that addresses actual conditions rather than cosmetic improvements that wash away during the first significant weather event.
+That performance comes from understanding the forces at work and building protection that addresses actual conditions rather than cosmetic improvements that fail during the first significant weather event.

 Frequently Asked Questions: Shoreline Restoration in Round Lake